Ararat, Victoria

 It is the largest settlement in the Rural City of Ararat local government area and is the administrative centre.

 The discovery of gold in 1857 during the Victorian gold rush transformed it into a boomtown which continued to prosper until the turn of the 20th century, after which it has steadily declined in population.
 It was proclaimed as a city on 24 May 1950.
 After a decline in population over the 1980s and 90s, there has been a small but steady increase in the population, and it is the site of many existing and future, large infrastructure projects, including the Hopkins Correctional Facility development project.

 It is named after Mount Ararat 10 kilometres south-west of the town which was named by politician/pastoralist Horatio Wills in 1841.

-Ararat is the only city in Australia to be founded by Chinese people.
+Ararat is the only city in Australia founded by Chinese people.

 History

 Prior to the European settlement of Australia, Ararat was inhabited by the Djab wurrung group of Aboriginal Australian people.
 The area encompassing Ararat has many Djabwurrung language placenames; 'Karangajaruk' refers to 'the valley in which Cathcart and the Ararat (gold) diggings lie', 'Warrayatkin' refers to Green Hill Lake, 'Butingitch' refers to the Ararat town site, 'Gorambeep barak' refers to Mount Ararat, and 'Pandort' refers to a large waterhole to the south.

 Europeans first settled in the Grampians region in the 1840s after surveyor Thomas Mitchell passed through the area in 1836.
 In 1841, Horatio Wills, on his way to selecting country further south, wrote in his diary, "like the Ark we rested" and named a nearby hill Mt Ararat.
 It is from this entry and the nearby Mount that the town takes its name.
-The post office opened 1 February 1856 although known as Cathcart until 31 August 1857.

-In 1857, a party of Chinese miners en route to the Central Victorian gold fields struck gold at the Canton Lead which marked the beginning of great growth in Ararat.
-The Chinese community was substantial in Ararat, and the Gum San Chinese Heritage Centre commemorates the history of the community.
+When gold was first discovered most activity was west of the current town.
+The first Post Office opened in Cathcart on 1 February 1856 before being transferred to the current town on 31 August 1857.
+One month later the Gold Warden relocated to the current town.
+The current town was known for a time as Canton Lead.
+A tender was issued by the Public Works Office in 1858 for a cookhouse for the Police at Canton Lead.
+Until 1859 the local courts were the Canton Lead Court of Petty Sessions.

+Gold in & around Ararat

+Alluvial gold was first discovered in the Ararat area in May 1854 at Pinky Point on the Denicull Creek.
+(A memorial can be found on the corner of the Ararat - Halls Gap Road (C222) and Better Route Road 5 km west of Ararat.
+Pinky Point is to the north.)
+By June that year 30 claims were being worked by 200 men across what was first called the Mt William field.